 (SELECT 1 FROM t2 WHERE t1.Id = t2.Id AND Col1.t1 = Col2.t2)

 On SQL Server 2005 or newer you can use the EXCEPT operator:

 SELECT Id, Col1 FROM t1 EXCEPT SELECT Id, Col1 FROM t2

-To find records which exist in source table but not in target table, as well as records which exists in target table but not in source table:
+To find records that exist in the source table but not in the target table, as well as records that exists in the target table but not in the source table:

 SELECT * FROM (SELECT Id, Col1 FROM t1, 'old'

 Note: For tables with large amounts of data UNION statement may be very slow.